mbegna76/4061/pa4/README.txt

 * How to compile the program *

-To compile the program navigate to to the PA4_Server and PA4_Client directories in two different terminal windows  and type 'make' and hit enter into the command line.
+To compile the program navigate to the PA4_Server and PA4_Client directories in two different terminal windows  and type 'make' and hit enter into the command line.
 This will compile the program with all necessary C and header files.
 To run the program on a single machine, use two terminal windows and in one, type in and run './server port#' in one where port#